mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Everything is an _abstraction_.
 There are multiple layers of abstraction.
-There are contracts between those layers, specifying a common language that the layer above speaks, and that the layer below understands.
+There are contracts/interfaces between those layers, specifying a common language that the layer above speaks, and that the layer below understands.
 When programming, a programmer is describing a program in a defined language.
-The language standard defines how certain language constructs affect the _abstract machine_ of the language.
+The language standard defines how parts of the language affect an _abstract machine_.

 Programs are written with _intention_ and are written for _machines_.
 The fundamental job of a compiler or interpreter is to take the source code and transform it into a different form that is executable on a _target machine_ while preserving the behaviour of the program as it would have executed on the abstract machine.

 This target machine is no different from the abstract machine:
 The interface of the target machine is defined by a document that specifies a language---instructions and instruction encodings---and the effects that this language has on the state of the machine.
-This is referred to as the instruction set architecture (ISA), or "big A Architecture".
+This is referred to as the _instruction set architecture_ (ISA).

-The machine specified by the ISA is also an abstraction.
+The machine specified by the ISA is an abstraction.
 Computer hardware engineers are tasked with implementing a machine that behaves like this abstract machine.
 Different requirements of the hardware and its use-cases will motivate different implementations.
-Some use-cases require low power consumption---others just need the most computing performance possible.
+Some use-cases require low power consumption---others might require the most computing performance possible.

 === Logic Fundamentals

 The most basic unit of computation is the transistor.
-It is an electrical switch that can be flipped using electricity.
+It is a switch that can be turned on or off using electricity.
 By using clever organisations of transistors, it is possible to express boolean logic.

 Boolean logic concerns itself with two values: true and false, 1 and 0, yes and no, on and off, high and low.
 Because individual transistors are hard to work with and do not look pretty in diagrams, they are grouped together to form basic _logic gates_ and the group is replaced by an appropriate symbol.
-This is an abstraction to more easily focus on the logic and not the physical implementation, though it is still a simple mapping to do.
+This is an abstraction to more easily focus on the logic and not the physical implementation, though it is a trivial mapping, like assembly to machine code.

 A logic gate has one or more inputs and outputs.
 It always has the same output for the same input.
-The behaviour of a logic gate is often expressed through truth tables such as the one shown in @tab:truth-tables.
+The behaviour of a logic gate can be expressed through truth tables such as the one shown in @tab:truth-tables.

 #figure(caption: "Truth table for two-input, single-output AND, OR, and XOR gates", {
 show "F": set text(fill: gray.darken(20%))
 table(
   columns: (auto, ) * 5,
-  [$p$], [$q$], [$p "AND" q$], [$p "OR" q$], [$p "XOR" q$], [ F ], [ F ], [         F ], [        F ], [         F ],
-  [ F ], [ T ], [         F ], [        T ], [         T ],
-  [ T ], [ F ], [         F ], [        T ], [         T ],
-  [ T ], [ T ], [         T ], [        T ], [         F ],
+  $p$, $q$, $p "AND" q$, $p "OR" q$, $p "XOR" q$,
+  [F], [F], [        F], [       F], [        F],
+  [F], [T], [        F], [       T], [        T],
+  [T], [F], [        F], [       T], [        T],
+  [T], [T], [        T], [       T], [        F],
 )})<tab:truth-tables>

 Here, the values 'F' and 'T' stand for "False" and "True", respectively.
 $p$ and $q$ are the inputs and the remaining three columns show the output of three types of gates.
-Logic gates can be arranged in patterns to produce all kinds of logic.
+Logic gates can be arranged in larger circuits.

 ==== Selecting From Several Sources

-A multiplexer, or "mux" for short, is a very fundamental kind of gate.
+As an example of how gates can be arranged in larger circuits, a multiplexer, or "mux" for short, is a very fundamental kind of circuit.
 It has at least three inputs: $p$, $q$, and $s$, and an output $o$.
 The truth table for a mux is shown in @tab:mux-truth-table.